National University of Singapore: Entrepreneurship

 NUS began its entrepreneurial education endeavours in the 1980s, establishing the Centre for Management of Innovation and Technopreneurship in 1988.
 In 2001, this was renamed the NUS Entrepreneurship Centre (NEC), and became a division of NUS Enterprise, the entrepreneurial arm of NUS.
 Its activities include entrepreneurial education and outreach, technology commercialisation, and a business incubator.

 The NUS Overseas Colleges (NOC) programme was started in 2001, giving students the opportunity to experience, live, work and study in an entrepreneurial hub.
 Participants of the programme either spend 6 months or a year overseas, taking courses at partner universities and working in start-ups.

 The NUS Industry Liaison Office (ILO) is another department that is involved in the creation of deep tech start-ups.
 It manages the university's technology transfer and promotes research collaborations with industry and partners.
 ILO manages NUS intellectual property, commercialises its intellectual assets and facilitates the spinning off of technologies into start-up companies.

 Campus facilities and resources

+NUS's main campus is located in the southwestern part of Singapore, adjacent to the Kent Ridge subzone of Queenstown, accommodating an area of 170 ha.
+The Duke–NUS Medical School, a postgraduate medical school jointly established with Duke University, is located at the Outram campus; and its Bukit Timah campus houses the Faculty of Law and Lee Kuan Yew School of Public Policy.